vayalaivadivel/assignment-apps/README.md

 ```sh
        $ mvn clean install
 ```
-- Build images for all the 5 components and start all the services
+- Build images for all the 5 components and start all the services in independent docker container
 ```sh
        $ docker-compose up --build
 ```